tomasonjo/neo4j-marvel/README.md

 # neo4j-marvel
-how to import and analyse neo4j marvel graph
+how to import marvel graph into neo4j

+## Data:

+edges.csv was downloaded from https://www.kaggle.com/csanhueza/the-marvel-universe-social-network